-In the past, doctors have offered PHT after breast cancer treatment to women suffering from severe symptoms because early studies had shown no harm.
+In the past, doctors often offered PHT after breast cancer treatment to women suffering from severe symptoms because early studies had shown no harm.
 But a well-designed clinical trial (the HABITS study) found that breast cancer survivors taking PHT were much more likely to develop a new or recurrent breast cancer than women who were not taking the drugs.
-This is why most doctors now feel that if a woman was previously treated for breast cancer, taking PHT would be unwise.
+Most doctors now feel that if a woman was previously treated for breast cancer, taking PHT would be unwise.

-Drugs without hormonal properties that may be somewhat effective in treating hot flashes include the antidepressant venlafaxine (Effexor®), the blood pressure drug clonidine, and the nerve drug gabapentin (Neurontin®).
-Acupuncture also seems to be helpful in treating hot flashes.
-For women taking tamoxifen, it's important to note that some antidepressants, known as SSRIs, may interact with tamoxifen and could make it less effective.
-Ask your doctor about any possible interactions between tamoxifen and any drugs you may be taking.
+If you are taking tamoxifen, it's important to note that some antidepressants may interact with tamoxifen and could make it less effective.
+Ask your doctor about any possible interactions between tamoxifen and any drugs you are taking.

 Acupuncture: Some research has suggested that acupuncture might be helpful in treating hot flashes.